its-satyam/KisaaneSakha/README.md

 ## PURPOSE:

-Agriculture and its allied sectors are a major contribution to the Indian economy.
-In this day and age where everything functions digitally on devices, these areas of occupation need to keep up too.
-One of our goals was to make our Indian farmers more aware of the variety of E farming features that can be of great use to them.
-Ours is a small initiative, but is not restricted to a certain level.
-There seems to be a lot of scope in the future of E farming and also in the scope of our system.
+Agriculture and its allied sectors play a vital role in the Indian economy.
+In today's digital age, it is crucial for these areas to keep up with technological advancements.
+As a part of our initiative, we aim to raise awareness among Indian farmers about the diverse range of e-farming features that can greatly benefit them.
+Although our initiative may be small in scale, it is not limited in its potential.
+We believe that there is significant scope for the future of e-farming and for our system to make a meaningful impact.

 ## ABOUT THE APPLICATION:

-A Django and ML based web application with a whole lot of features to help the E - Agro industry.
+Our Django and ML-based web application is designed to revolutionize the E-Agro industry by providing a wide range of powerful features.
+These include crop prediction with a 99% accuracy rate using Random Forest Classifier, plant disease detection with a 95% accuracy rate using Sequential Model, tool renting functionality using Django Models, climate information through REST API, news updates through REST API, and expert assistance with contact details and feedback options.
+Our application aims to empower farmers with advanced technologies for optimizing farming operations, making informed decisions, and improving agricultural outcomes.

 ## FEATURES: